The Commonwealth of Massachusetts processes all documents based on “first come, first served”.

 You can order service for a document from the Massachusetts secretary of state.
 Normally, the fee for our economy service which includes government fees and returns postage is currently $129.95.
 You can also request expedited counter service for $179.95.
 The normal processing time is 2-10 business days, but you should allow for additional time if you plan on mailing your document.
 You will receive a prepaid return envelope in the mail, along with the Apostille Certificate.
 You can also order a certified copy of the document from the Commonwealth of Massachusetts at the same time, but it is not included in the cost of the service.

 The Massachusetts Secretary of State issues two types of authentications: apostilles and certifications.
 Apostilles are accepted by countries that are part of the Hague Convention, while certifications are recognized in non-member countries.
 You can send your document for apostille service by mail, or you can visit our office in person.
 When requesting service, you should submit the original document, as well as your contact information and the foreign country where you plan to use the document.
 You should also include the cost of the authentication in the document.

 Documents that are not authenticated

 If you are trying to use a document issued by a foreign country to enter the United States, you need to get it authenticated.
-The Secretary of State of Massachusetts issues Apostilles, which verifies the signature, capacity, and stamp or seal on a document.
+The Secretary of State of Massachusetts issues Apostilles, which verify the signature, capacity, and stamp or seal on a document.
 Apostilles are valid only for countries that adhere to the Hague Convention of 1961.

 Apostilles are required for many different types of documents.
 These include business and legal documents, diplomas, transcripts, letters of marriage and divorce, and job certifications.
 The Office of the Secretary of State also offers general information about document authentication under the Hague Convention of October 5, 1961, as well as apostille document guidelines.